Xoloitzcuintli (Mexican Hairless Dog)

 Affectionate, playful, and intelligent—the Xoloitzcuintli has it all.
 Except for hair, that is.
 Xolos carry a dominant hairless trait, which means they're often bald aside from a little hair on the head or tail.
 There is a coated variety, and both hairless and coated Xolos can be born in the same litter.
 This breed is an ancient one, and was considered a protector who could lead spirits on their journey to the underworld, ward off evil spirits, and protect the home.
 This rare breed is a character—a sense of humor is required with the Xolo.

-The Xoloitzcuintli is the proper name for the Mexican Hairless Dog, and is also called Xoloitzquintle, Xolito, and Xolo.
+The Xoloitzcuintli is the proper name for the Mexican Hairless Dog; other names include Xoloitzquintle, Xolito, and Xolo.
 The name is pronounced show-loh-eets-KWEENT-lee.
-The plural of the name is Xoloitzcuintin, but Xolos is also accepted.
+The plural of the name is Xoloitzcuintin, but Xolos is also acceptable.

 Physical Description/Breed Standard

-Coat - Xoloitzcuintlin may be hairless or coated.
-Hairless varieties may have some coarse hair on the head and tail, and usually solid-colored, thick, warm skin.
+Coat – Xoloitzcuintlin may be hairless or coated.
+Hairless varieties may have some coarse hair on the head and tail, and usually have solid-colored, thick, warm skin.
 Coated varieties have a short, usually solid-colored coat.
 Hairless and coated varieties may be born in the same litter.
-Though no dog is truly without the risk of a reaction in allergic people, Xolos are considered a hypoallergenic breed.
+Though no dog truly possesses zero risk of causing a reaction in allergic people, Xolos are considered a hypoallergenic breed.

 Toy: 10-15 pounds